 Health Profession Development Seminar (exclusive to The UCI Postbaccalaureate Premedical Program students) – A unique class designed solely for this program.
 The goals of the Professional Development Seminar is to encourage active team base learning in a supportive environment, while receiving unique guidance and resources to prepare them for the application process.
 Meetings will include group learning on how to write and revise personal statements, details of the application process, tips on how to prepare for interviews, mock interviews, career and goal advising, opportunities to exercise presentation skills, and complimented by a variety of visiting guest speakers (admissions representatives, practicing physicians/health care providers, and upperclassmen medical-in-training peers).
 Through these meetings students will have the opportunity to learn and engage in team discussions about health care; current medical policy, science in medicine, and community health.
 All sessions are designed to help prepare and strengthen a student’s readiness for a well-rounded application to a health profession of their choice.

-Free peer tutoring is available for basic science courses, biological sciences core classes, some upper division biological sciences electives, as well as inorganic and organic chemistry.
+Free peer tutoring is available for basic science course, biological sciences core classes, variable upper division biological sciences electives, as well as general and organic chemistry.
 All tutors are academically strong students that have taken and excelled in these courses.
-Tutoring sessions include practice worksheets that are based on the lectures the student is enrolled in.
-Peer tutors attend all the same sessions as their students and create study material based on the information presented while also providing additional support.
+Tutoring sessions include practice worksheets, and midterm and final review sessions, literature that references the exact same lectures the students are enrolled.
+Peer tutors attend all the same sessions as their students and create study material based on their prior experience in the course and current professors lectures.

 The postbaccalaureate curriculum is designed to help students meet admission requirements while simultaneously preparing them entrance exams such as the MCAT, which is required for admission into allopathic or osteopathic medical programs.
-High achieving students are eligible to receive a $1000 scholarship to use towards any test prep company of their choice.
+High achieving students are eligible to receive a $1000 test prep scholarship.